Edward Weston (chemist): Biography

 Born in Oswestry, Shropshire, England, in 1850 to a merchant family, Weston originally studied medicine but soon became interested in chemistry.
 He emigrated to the United States after receiving his medical diploma in 1870, where he found a job in the electroplating industry.
 Realizing the need for a constant source of current, he developed an interest in power generation and invented several dynamos and generators.
 He eventually co-founded the Weston Electric Light Company in Newark, New Jersey and later won the contract to illuminate the Brooklyn Bridge.
+When in 1882 it was absorbed by the United States Electric Lighting Company he became its chief electrician for four years before resigning to conduct his own research.

 Weston was a founding member of the board of trustees of what later became the New Jersey Institute of Technology.
 Some of his inventions, instruments, and writings are maintained at the university's library and the Weston Museum Weston was president of the American Institute of Electrical Engineers from 1888-89.

 He invented two alloys, constantan and manganin.
 Weston developed measurement instruments for electric current—the modern foundation for the voltmeter, ammeter and wattmeter.
 In 1888 he formed the Weston Electrical Instrument Corporation which would become famous for its voltmeters, ammeters, wattmeters, ohmmeters, frequency meters, transformers, and transducers.
 Weston developed a method for producing a "true" permanent magnet.
 Weston conceived of and built a magnetic speedometer.
 Weston also developed the dashboard ammeter for Harley-Davidson motorcycles.
 Also in 1888, Weston became president of the American Institute of Electrical Engineers (AIEE) until 1889.